 Always use a good quality multicore solder.
 A standard 60% tin, 40% lead alloy solder with cores of non-corrosive flux will be found easiest to use.
 The flux contained in the longitudinal cores of multicore solder is a chemical designed to clean the surfaces to be joined of deposited oxides, and to exclude air during the soldering process, which would otherwise prevent these metals coming together.
 Consequently, don't expect to be able to complete a joint by using the application of the tip of the iron loaded with molten solder alone, as this usually will not work.
 Having said that, there is a process called tinning where conductors are first coated in fresh, new solder prior to joining by a hot iron.
 Solder comes in gauges like wire.
 The two most common are 18 swg, used for general work, and the thinner 22 swg, used for fine work on printed circuit boards.

 Be Sure to follow this on our forum and post questions and comments.
 We will update this page based on the discussion.
-Thank You.

 How to do it